ttscoff/doing/README.md

 Only use `sudo` if your environment requires it.
 If you're using the system Ruby on a Mac, for example, it will likely be necessary.
 If `gem install doing` fails, then run `sudo gem install doing` and provide your administrator password.

+Run `doing config` to open your `~/.doingrc` file in the editor defined in the $EDITOR environment variable.
+Set up your `doing_file` right away (where you want entries to be stored), and cover the rest after you've read the docs.

 See the [support](#support) section below for troubleshooting details.

 ## The "doing" file